mgoltzsche/beets-autogenre/README.md

-  --no-lastgenre      do not use lastgenre plugin --xtractor          use xtractor plugin --no-xtractor       do not use xtractor plugin --remix-title       derive genre from remix title --no-remix-title    do not derive genre from remix title --parent-genres     add primary genre's parent genres --no-parent-genres  do not add primary genre's parent genres --genre=GENRE       specify the genre to assign to the selected items
+  --no-lastgenre      do not use lastgenre plugin --xtractor          use xtractor plugin --no-xtractor       do not use xtractor plugin --from-title        derive genre from title --no-from-title     do not derive genre from title --parent-genres     add primary genre's parent genres --no-parent-genres  do not add primary genre's parent genres --genre=GENRE       specify the genre to assign to the selected items